theobald-software/kb.theobald-software.github.io/content/_xtract-universal/runs-an-ADF-pipeline-when-sap-extraction-file-is-successfully-uploaded-to-Azure-storage.md

 The *Child pipeline* processes the parquet file e.g., with Databricks.
 The *Child pipeline* in this example is a placeholder.

 #### Use Azure SQL for logging (optional)
-In our scenario we are logging the ADF pipeline that runs into an Azue SQL table using a stored procedure.
+In our scenario the ADF pipeline has an activity that runs a stored procedure to log some entries about the pipeline run into an Azue SQL table.

 ### Step 1: Define the SAP Extraction in Xtract Universal